XDgov/data-design-standards/_visualizations/box-and-whisker.md

   - Source
   - Titles
   - Typography
-lead: A box and whisker plot, or boxplot, is a graph that presents data in a five-number summary.
+lead: A box and whisker plot, or boxplot, is a graph that presents the distribution of a category of data.
 tags: [comparative, distribution]
 guidance-always:
-- Always label median, lower and upper quartiles, lowest and highest observations clearly.
+- Always clearly label median, lower and upper quartiles, lowest and highest observations.
 - Always include a box centered on the median with left/bottom side ending at the lower quartile and right/top side at the upper quartile.
 - Always include a horizontal line running through the center of the box beginning at the lowest observation and ending at the highest observation
 guidance-recommended: